AdobeDocs/commerce-merchant-services.en/help/live-search/events.md

 ## Caveats

 - Ad blockers and privacy settings can prevent events from being captured and might cause the engagement and revenue [metrics](performance.md) to be under-reported.
-- Eventing does not capture every transaction that occurs on the merchant's site.
-Eventing is meant to give the merchant a general idea of events that are happening on the site.
-However, some events might not be sent due to shoppers leaving the page or network issues.
+Additionally, some events might not be sent due to shoppers leaving the page or network issues.
 - Headless implementations must implement eventing to power intelligent merchandising.

 >[!NOTE]